Jonathan-Eyler-Werve/emotional-metadata/README.md

 ### Planned functionality

 The email author is periodically asked to self assess (hourly?) on questions regarding mental, physical and emotional status.
 These are shared with whitelisted contacts as an email footer.
-Other passive metadata may be usefully integrated -- travel schedule ("I'm flying to Aukland tommorrow"), imprecise location ("Sent from the Chicago area"), music ("Listening to Beyonce").
+Other passive metadata may be usefully integrated -- travel schedule ("I'm flying to Aukland tommorrow"; "I traveled 14,392 km in the last seven days"), imprecise location ("Sent from the Chicago area"; "Sent from my office"), music ("Listening to Beyonce"), scheduling ("I'm on vacation today."; "I prefer US/Central time (GMT -6)").

 ### Privacy goals